Barbara Jane Harrison

 Barbara Jane Harrison GC (24 May 1945 – 8 April 1968), known as Jane Harrison, was a British flight attendant who was posthumously awarded the George Cross for her role in the evacuation of BOAC Flight 712.
-She is one of four women to have been awarded the George Cross for heroism and the only woman awarded the medal for gallantry in peacetime.
+She is one of four women to have been awarded the George Cross for heroism, and the only woman awarded the medal on that basis for gallantry in peacetime.
 The other three female George Cross recipients served with the Special Operations Executive in occupied France during the Second World War.

 Early life

 Harrison was born on 24 May 1945 at the family home in Kingsdale Crescent, Bradford, West Riding of Yorkshire to Lena and Alan Harrison.
 She was their second child, another daughter, Susan Elizabeth, having been born in 1941.
 Harrison attended Greystones School, Bradford.
 The family later moved to Scarborough, where Harrison attended Newby County Primary School.
 In 1955 her mother died.
 She passed her 11-plus and attended Scarborough Girls' High School.
 In 1961, her father moved to Doncaster.
 Harrison stayed on at Scarborough to complete her O levels before joining her father in the summer of 1961.
 She then attended Doncaster High School until Easter, 1962.